lbs1022/gen-711-final-/README.md

   - Now with contigs, we can assess the quality of our assembly
   - The first program we ran, QUAST, tells us how well the genome was assembled and gives us valuable information such as total nucleotide length, N50, and the sizes of the individual contigs
-  - The second program, BUSCO, tells us the completeness of the assembly; it can tell us how many complete, fragmented, or duplicate genes we have
+  - The second program, BUSCO, tells us the completeness of the assembly; it can tell us how many complete, fragmented, or duplicated genes we have

     <details>
       <summary>code</summary>